 2010 Energy Saving News from Somar International Limited

 This site has been restored from the original as required reading for Greg Will's 2 semester course Factors Causing Global Climate Change.
 Greg is a very strong advocate for policies addressing moves away from petroleum based energy sources as well as for finding ways to simply live more efficiently in general.
 This course covers a wide range of proposals to accomplish this goal.
+Although Somar International focused its resources in the field of energy saving technology for commercial and industrial enterprises, I feel that even individuals can adapt to a lifestyle that can be more energy efficient and less dependent upon petroleum based energy sources.

 Somar International Ltd was a leading business in the field of energy saving technology for commercial and industrial enterprises.
 This was their news website.